Tick, Tick... Boom!: Subsequent productions

 A California production ran at the Rubicon Theatre Company in Ventura, California, from November 19, 2005, through December 18, 2005.
-Scott Schwartz directed, with a cast including Andrew Samonsky as Jon, Wilson Cruz as Michael, and Natascia Diaz as Susan.
+Scott Schwartz directed, Brent Crayon as Music Director, with a cast including Andrew Samonsky as Jon, Wilson Cruz as Michael, and Natascia Diaz as Susan.
 The production moved to the Coronet Theatre, West Hollywood, California, through July 16, 2006, with Tami Tappan Damiano as Susan.